 - Put the butter and sugar into a mixing bowl and beat until smooth and creamy.

 - Next, beat in the peanut butter.
-Then stir in the beaten egg and the flour.
+Then stir in the beaten egg, baking powder and the flour.
 Mix until smooth.

 - Taking teaspoonfuls of the mixture, roll them into a ball and place them onto the baking sheet (a little apart, to allow for spreading during baking).
 Press down on each cookie with a fork to give nice markings when baked.

 - Bake for 10-12 minutes until a little golden.
 They will still be soft to the touch.

 - When baked, allow to set for about 5 minutes.
 Transfer to a wire tray to cool.
 When completely cold, store in an airtight container to keep them fresh.